Charles R. Wood Theater Annual Fundraiser

 2017: "NY, NY - A Night in the Big Apple"

-Presented by Moore Companies, the Charles R. Wood Theater's annual fundraiser will be held on Friday, October 6th 2017.
+Presented by Moore & Company, the Charles R. Wood Theater's annual fundraiser was held on Friday, October 6th 2017.

-Join us for an evening of food, drink, and live entertainment as we travel through our NYC hotspots: Times Square, Josie's Cabaret Club, McMahon's Irish Pub, Bomb Shelter Comedy Club, High Line Cafe and Studio 207 Dance Club.
-Tickets to this event include unlimited food offerings by [forged] and guests may enjoy beverages from the event's many cash bars!
+Guests enjoyed an evening of food, drink, and live entertainment as we traveled through our NYC hotspots: Times Square, Josie's Cabaret Club, McMahon's Irish Pub, Bomb Shelter Comedy Club, High Line Cafe and Studio 207 Dance Club.
+Tickets to this event included unlimited food offerings by [forged]

 Charles R. Wood Award 2016 Honorees: Martha Banta & David Turner

 Martha Banta and David Turner were the joint recipients of the 2016 Charles R. Wood Award.
 The annual award is presented to individuals who have shown dedication to the betterment of the Greater Glens Falls region and whose contributions demonstrate how people who combine vision with can-do energy and commitment can make a difference in the lives of the people in their community.

 In 1994 Martha and David decided to found a summer theater in upstate New York to provide a “beat-the-heat” summer refuge from New York City.
 They chose the Lake George/Glens Falls region, thus beginning a chain of events that we are celebrating at this year’s Gala.
 ATF performed the group’s first season in Lake George in 1995.
 Coincidentally, that same year, a group of local businessmen founded Partners for Progress with the goal to resuscitate the ailing downtown Glens Falls economy.
 With that in mind, they purchased the recently vacated Woolworth’s building.